OSDeploy/GitBook/osbuilder/how-to/create-an-osbuild-task.md

 # Create an OSBuild Task

-**Time Required:  less than a minute**

-You can update existing OSMedia by performing the following tasks
+An OSBuild is a customized Operating System.
+After an OSBuild is created, it can no longer be modified.
+You can create a new OSBuild Task and recreate the final OSBuild.

 * Apply the latest Servicing Stack
 * Apply the latest Cumulative Updates